AtzeDeVries/kubernetes-nba/nba-import.md

 check if there are any `force_merge` processes running.
 You can also check `GET _cat/indices?v` and check for the NBA indices if the number of deleted documents is 0.

-#### Post kibana settings
+#### Post kibana jobs
+Check in kibana if the snapshot repository is available.
-First check in minio if there is enough space available for a snapshot, otherwise delete an older snapshot.
-Check in kibana if the snapshot repository is available and then take a snapshot.
+Then check in minio if there is enough space available for a snapshot, otherwise delete a older snap.
+You can check the current available snaphosts via
+`GET _snapshot/nba-import-snapshots/_all` and delete one via `DELETE _snapshot/nba-import-snapshots/<snapshot name>`

+Then you can thake a snapshot.

 ```
 PUT _snapshot/nba-import-snapshots/<your snapshot name>
 {